Schools & Universities

 1 Only 2 out of the 200 professors on campus believe the Genesis creation account to be literal.
 [1] [2]

-2 Billy Graham graduated at Wheaton.
+2 Billy Graham graduated from Wheaton.
 The College even includes a 'Billy Graham Center' which serves as the graduate school's main headquarters.
 The Wheaton College Billy Graham Center Museum contains exhibits about the ministry of Billy Graham.
 [1] [2]

 3 Catholicism is deeply engrained in their college and specifically taught there [see 1, 2], while professors who become openly Catholic while teaching there, are fired in order to conceal their agenda [see 2].
 [1] [2] [3]